32u2/simple-shop/NOTES/README.md

 - [ ] create mail controller and markdown mail view for payment confirmation #2
 - [ ] test Phase 3 flow

-- (note to self) check if two payments can be authorized in one shot, also card 'tokenization'

 The end of Phase 3